Your First Cruise

 Planning a cruise can be a confusing experience, especially if you've never been on one before.
 Don't worry!
 If you take some time to educate yourself it will go smoothly.

-Some people have been on dozens of cruises!
-You may think these are wealthy people, but not necessarily.
+Some people have been on dozens of cruises.
+As of this writing, I've been on six, but I'm hoping to add to that number in the near future.
 When compared to other vacation options cruising is a great deal, and you can keep your costs pretty low if you know what you’re looking for.

 So, if you’re thinking about taking that first cruise, there is no time like the present!
 Soon you’ll be sipping a cold drink and looking out over a gorgeous ocean beneath a blue sky.